nrleist/info-orbs/references/Developer Guide to Logging.md

 ## General Guidance

 1. Opt for using `Log` instead of `Serial.print` where possible.
-2. Keep `INFO` log messages limited and concise to avoid cluttering the serial monitor with messages that may not be meaningful.
+2. Keep `INFO`, `NOTICE` log messages limited and concise to avoid cluttering the serial monitor with messages that may not be meaningful (`INFO` and `NOTICE` are synonymous).
-3. Use `NOTICE` log messages for events that occur less frequently but are still important.
-4. Use `WARNING` log messages for unexpected occurrences during execution that may not cause immediate issues (e.g., "Only 4 stock symbols defined").
+3. Use `WARNING` log messages for unexpected occurrences during execution that may not cause immediate issues (e.g., "Only 4 stock symbols defined").
-5. Use `TRACE` log messages for debugging purposes, such as tracking execution flow or dumping JSON returned from an API call.
+4. Use `TRACE` log messages for debugging purposes, such as tracking execution flow or dumping JSON returned from an API call.
-6. Use `WARNING` for less critical errors, `ERROR` for more critical errors, and `FATAL` only for the most critical errors.
+5. Use `WARNING` for less critical errors, `ERROR` for more critical errors, and `FATAL` only for the most critical errors.